regexBender/elect/README.md

 IMPORTANT: Ensure the `/wallet` directory is deleted before running the app.
 Otherwise meaningless credentials will be used and the app will not work.

 The app can also be run from `src/main/java/com/aleclandow/vote/VotingApp.java` in IntelliJ.

+## Usage
+The first action that must be done is to create a ballot as an admin.
+Type `admin` and then `create-ballots` to create the ballot on the blockchain.

+Further options are printed after each command.